VegaDeftwing/opinionatedeng/opinionatedeng.md

 ![Standards](https://imgs.xkcd.com/comics/standards.png)

+Though the one I was stressing here was really Ⅳ, you should **always** check the internet before asking in chat.
+It's not that we're being rude, it's just a matter of courtousy.
+If you're unsure of the answer or it's validity in your case, by all means ask, but asking good questions, and only when necessary, will quickly help you make friends in chat much faster.
+Note, there is one exception: if chat is currently talking about something that you know don't know about and it's already relevent to the conversation, it's totally reasonable to interject and ask for a superquick primer on what's going on or a relevent link.
+This may seem obvious, but a good number of technical chats die because of exectaly the afforementioned problems. (or gatekeeping, but that's a whole different matter...) so please don't ask things a search engine can already answer (but don't feel bad asking a question when the all mighty Google can't)

-**However, **and I can't stress this enough, I think balancing your creativity among other interests and looking for ties between them can lead to more good than any of these options.
+**Finally, **and I can't stress this enough, I think balancing your creativity among other interests and looking for ties between them can lead to more good than any of thing mentioned above.
 I enjoy playing music, reading, and writing, so I find inspiration in these media.
 There are countless electrical hardware and software tools that use hands on programming when playing music.
 In books I find ideas for what an author may have thought only futuristic when written.
 I never know when my mind will strike similar gold when writing for myself.
 Find a hobby and bend it to this as you go along.
 Like photography?
 Lean about the internals of a camera.
 Like cars?
 Look up how the ODB2 interface actually works.
 Nothing is magic and the internet will likely have answers and give you ways to apply this knowledge that you care about.

 In general I've found site specific forms and reddit to be the best platforms for most things, with some others finding their main following in other places though.
 For example I'm in a large technical chat group with Furries on Telegram and some open source tools still thrive on IRC.

-# Chapter Ⅱ - Some places to get your toes wet first
+# Chapter Ⅱ - Learn how to learn

+I'm going to keep this short and sweet: Nobody learns (effectively) by being shown what to do.
+You can watch hundreds of hours of people playing guitar, even explaining how they do it, but you wont be able to randomly pick one up and play if you never have before.
+Furthermore, as much as you can learn from direct reading and instruction, it has it's place and limits.
+This guide, book, whatever you want to call it, was never meant to be followed like instructions.
+You should go out on your own and poke around as you go though.
+If you find a topic dull, don't read it as in depth.
+I don't want you wasting your time.
+Break things.
+Make mistakes.
+By the end of this you should know what a burning resistor smells like, what it's like to try to recover a slightly busted linux system, and how it feels when a bug has been eluding you for hours and your code still doesn't work.

+This struggle is part of learning and proof that you're doing well.
+These experinaces should teach you things in their own right.
+The smell of burning elcetronics may help you diagnose a future circuit, the lesson to not fall into a pit of technical debt may help when a bug has engulfed your code, and the late night of terminal only based work as you try to get your computer working again will teach you more than this book ever can.

+# Chapter Ⅲ - What do you already know?

 - Music, VCV, PD, Sonic Pi
-- Scratch, Shader editors
+- Scratch, Shader editors, flow charts
 - Math

 # Chapter 1 - The first goal